About Emma Collins

 Art as Inquiry, Not Illustration

-Originally trained in graphic design, Emma brings a strong sense of composition and visual structure to her painting practice.
-Her commitment to fine art deepened through the Milan Art Institute’s Mastery Program, where she refined her voice and developed a process that treats painting not as illustration, but as investigation.
+Originally trained in graphic design, Emma brings a strong sense of composition and visual architecture to her painting practice.
+She holds a Bachelor of Psychology, which informs her exploration of identity, perception, and the construction of the self.
+Her commitment to fine art deepened through the Milan Art Institute’s Mastery Program, where she refined a process that treats painting not as illustration, but as investigation.

 Rather than offering answers, her paintings act as mirrors.
 As Emma describes it,